Road to SPS

 In 2018, the City of Surrey decided to move from the RCMP to its own municipal police service.
 The Province of BC approved this change and appointed a civilian Surrey Police Board, and Surrey Police Service (SPS) was officially established.

 The policing transition is now well underway with over 200 SPS officers deployed into policing operations.
 During this first phase of the transition, the RCMP remain in charge of policing as SPS continues to grow.

 Knowing the facts

 Changing a city’s policing model is a big deal.
 It is important to understand the facts of Surrey’s policing transition as it moves forward.

 - The Province established the Surrey Police Board in 2020.

-- The Surrey Police Board established Surrey Police Service in August 2020.
+- The Surrey Police Board established Surrey Police Service (SPS) in August 2020.

-- The three levels of government, SPS, and the RCMP are implementing this phased policing transition, which started in November 2021.
+- The three levels of government, SPS, and the RCMP are implementing this phased policing transition, which began in November 2021.

-- Surrey Police Union ratified its first collective agreement in 2022.
+- The Surrey Police Union was formed and ratified its first collective agreement in 2022.

 - Approximately 400 police officers and civilian employees have been hired.

 - Over 200 SPS officers have been deployed into policing operations.

 - Municipal policing brings many benefits that are not provided by the RCMP.
 See the benefits of municipal policing.